- What does the review consist of?

-Click here to see in details how NGOs can take part in the UPR process.
+Click here to see in detail how NGOs can take part in the UPR process.

 Where does the review take place?

-The Universal Periodic Review process is held in Palais des Nations, Geneva, Switzerland, headquarters of the UN in Europe.
+The Universal Periodic Review process is held in Palais des Nations, Geneva, Switzerland.

 Calendar of the first cycle of the UPR (2008-2011) here